foodcoops/ansible-role-foodsoft/README.md

 You can set all possible configuration settings from [app_config.yml.SAMPLE](https://github.com/foodcoops/foodsoft/blob/master/config/app_config.yml.SAMPLE) via your playbook.
 Some notes:
 - There are no configuration defaults.
 You have to set everything you want to configure by yourself.
 - If you need to quote a configuration setting use double quotes.
+- You can add every existing key-value-pair to `foodsoft_config` and `foodsoft_multi_coops_config`.
+Only the nested configuration settings shown in the example are supported.

 ```YAML
 ---